Coronavirus hits rich and poor unequally in Latin America

 Some Latin American governments were striving to help workers whose informal jobs provide them no access to the social safety net, including unemployment payments or severance packages.

-Peru has announced a payment to the equivalent to US$108 for the 2.7 million homes classified as poverty stricken.
+Peru has announced a payment of US$108 for the 2.7 million homes classified as poverty stricken.
 But the hillside shanty where de la Cruz and his unemployed neighbours are waiting out the quarantine aren't poor enough to qualify.

 “My son hasn't worked for a week, there's barely enough to buy a bit of food,'' Zoila said.